top of page

 hope_manual.png

-hip-hop scholars manual
+hip-hop scholars

 Key tips and strategies on how to secure program buy-in from your administration to bring Hip Hop Ed to your institution.